LogoMist

 Key Characteristics

-• Explicit Context: Methods use self* or self mut* as the first parameter to define how the instance is accessed, mapping directly to Rust's reference rules.
+• Explicit Context: Methods use *self as the first parameter, mapping directly to Rust's reference rules.

-• Static Dispatch: By default, Mist traits leverage Rust's zero-cost generics and monomorphization, ensuring high performance.
+• Static Dispatch: By default, Mist traits leverage Rust's zero-cost generics and monomorphization.

 On this page